After a portable crib for travel?

 Best Baby Travel Crib Comparison Chart

-Below is a comparison chart of all the best travel baby beds; which are mentioned in this article.
+Below is a comparison chart of our picks for the best travel baby beds; which are mentioned in this article.

-You can then read my travel cot reviews below featuring both compact traveling cribs, as well as a full size travel crib for older babies.
+You can then read our travel cot reviews below featuring both compact traveling cribs, as well as a full size travel crib for older babies.

 So what exactly is the difference between a travel cot and a portable cot?